huggingface/tgi-gaudi/README.md

 * try to model your use case situation by adjusting `--batch_size` , `--max_new_tokens 512` and `--max_input_tokens 512`; in case of memory issues, lower those values
 * use dataset/tasks suitable for your use case (see `--help` for defining tasks/datasets)

-## Currently supported configurations
+## Supported Models And Configurations

 Not all features of TGI are currently supported as this is still a work in progress.

+Please note that the model warmup can take several minutes, especially for FP8 configs.
+To minimize this time in consecutive runs, please refer to [Disk Caching Eviction Policy](https://docs.habana.ai/en/latest/PyTorch/Model_Optimization_PyTorch/Optimization_in_PyTorch_Models.html#disk-caching-eviction-policy).
+Other sequence lengths can be used with proportionally decreased/increased batch size (the higher sequence length, the lower batch size).
+Support for other models from Optimum Habana will be added successively.

-Currently supported and validated configurations (other configurations are not guaranteed to work or ensure reasonable performance):
+Currently supported and validated models with configurations (other configurations are not guaranteed to work or ensure reasonable performance):

+### Llama-2-7b
-### LLama 7b BF16 on 1 Gaudi2 card
+#### BF16 on 1 Gaudi2 card

 ```bash
 model=meta-llama/Llama-2-7b-chat-hf